 One patient in the GM-CSF treatment group was admitted to hospital 9 months after enrollment because of proteinuria and was diagnosed with obesity-related nephropathy confirmed by renal biopsy.
-The investigator concluded the case was not related with the GM-CSF inhalation treatment.
+The investigator concluded that the event was not related to the GM-CSF inhalation treatment.

 One 27-year-old female patient was diagnosed with asthma 3 months after completing her inhaled GM-CSF therapy.
-Her first asthmatic attack occurred 1 month after her last dosage of GM-CSF, so the investigator concluded that the situation was not related to GM-CSF inhalation treatment.
+Her first asthmatic attack occurred 1 month after her last dosage of GM-CSF, so the investigator concluded that the situation was not related to the GM-CSF inhalation treatment.